ewuirl/PertQuant/analyzeFASTQ/read_me_and_example_files/readme.txt

     Dated_Sample_Folder (see Nanopore Folder Structure above), and make sure the name ends in "_settings.txt".
 Then run the following command.

-        python3 countmatches.py /path/to/Dated_Sample_Folder custom_name --pf True
+        python3 countmatches.py /path/to/Dated_Sample_Folder custom_name

+    Notes:
+        (1) fastq files in /path/to/Dated_Sample_Folder and its subdirectories will be analyzed.

     Other Use
       - The countmatches settings file can be placed elsewhere, but the path to the file must be provide with the --settings argument.
-      - If the --pf flag is not True, then /path/to/fastq_folder, (eg /path/to/fastq_fail) should be provided instead of /path/to/Dated_Sample_Folder

 # Summing Count Data